-Paying rent on time.

-- Keeping the unit clean, to the standard that most people would consider ordinary or normal cleanliness. - Any damage to the rental property caused by you or your guests whether on purpose or by accident.
+- Paying your rent on time. - Keeping your unit clean, to the standard that most people would consider ordinary or normal cleanliness. - Any damage to the rental property caused by you or your guests whether on purpose or by accident.

 You are not allowed to: